cybertraining-dsc/sp21-599-356/project/index.md

 ## Abstract

 Natural Gas(NG) is one of the valuable ones among the other energy resources.
-It is used as a power source for industries, homes and businesses, and heating and cooling energy sources.
-It is also used as a raw material for power plants to generate electricity.
-Therefore, diverse purposes of NG demand arise in the different fields.
-In this project, the NG supply amount of South Korea, which relies on imports for much of its energy sources, is forecasted by using deep learning methods.
-Datasets from various fields such as weather and prices of other energy resources are used as training datasets through data-preprocessing and are trained using the multi-layer perceptron(MLP) with long short-term memory(LSTM), using Tensorflow.
-In addition, a combination of the dataset from various factors is used for training scenario-wise, and the results are compared and analyzed.
+It is used as a heating source for homes and businesses through city gas companies and utilized as a raw material for power plants to generate electricity.
+Through this, it can be seen that various purposes of NG demand arise in the different fields.
+In addition, it is essential to identify accurate demand for NG as there is growing volatility in energy demand depending on the direction of the government's environmental policy.

+This project focuses on building the model of forecasting the NG demand and supply amount of South Korea, which relies on imports for much of its energy sources.
+Datasets for training include various fields such as weather and prices of other energy resources, which are open-source.
+Also, those are trained by using deep learning methods such as the multi-layer perceptron(MLP) with long short-term memory(LSTM), using Tensorflow.
+In addition, a combination of the dataset from various factors is created by using pandas for training scenario-wise, and the results are compared by changing the variables and analyzed by different viewpoints.

 Contents